-- 5. When an owner/operator contracts a CAMO or CAO in accordance with point M.A.201, the obligations of each party shall be assigned as follows: - 5.1.
-Obligations of the CAMO or CAO: - 1. have the aircraft type included in its terms of approval; - 2. respect the conditions listed below with regard to maintaining the continuing airworthiness of the aircraft: - (a) develop an AMP for the aircraft, including any reliability programme developed, if applicable; - declare the maintenance tasks (in the AMP) that may be carried out by the pilotowner in accordance with point (c) of point M.A.803;
+- 5. When an owner or operator contracts a CAMO or a CAO in accordance with point M.A.201, the contract shall specify the obligations of each party as follows: - 5.1.
+Obligations of the CAMO or CAO: - 1. have the aircraft type included in its terms of approval; - 2. respect the conditions listed below with regard to maintaining the continuing airworthiness of the aircraft: - (a) develop an AMP for the aircraft, including any reliability programme developed, if applicable; - (b) declare the maintenance tasks (in the AMP) that may be carried out by the pilot-owner in accordance with point (c) of point M.A.803; - (c) organise the approval of the AMP; - (d) once it has been approved, provide the owner or operator with a copy of the AMP; - (e) establish and order the necessary maintenance to ensure an appropriate bridging with the former aircraft maintenance programme; - (f) organise for all maintenance to be carried out by an approved maintenance organisation; - (g) organise for all applicable ADs to be applied; - (h) organise for all defects discovered during scheduled maintenance, airworthiness reviews or reported by the owner to be rectified by an approved maintenance organisation; - (i) coordinate the accomplishment of scheduled maintenance, including inspection of components, replacement of life-limited parts and the accomplishment of any applicable AD, and ensure compliance with operational requirements having a continuing airworthiness impact, continuing airworthiness requirements established by the Agency and measures required by the competent authority in immediate reaction to a safety problem; - (j) inform the owner or operator each time the aircraft is to be brought to an approved maintenance organisation; - (k) manage and archive the aircraft continuing airworthiness records; - (I) coordinate with the operator or owner on any request to the relevant competent authority for any deviation from the aircraft maintenance programme; - (m) support the operator or pilot-owner as regards the aircraft continuing airworthiness when they conduct maintenance check flights. - 3. organise the approval of any modification to the aircraft in accordance with Annex I to Regulation (EU) No 748/2012 (Part-21) before it is embodied; - 4. organise the approval of any repair to the aircraft in accordance with Annex I to Regulation (EU) No 748/2012 (Part-21) before it is carried out;

-- (c) organise the approval of the AMP; - (d) once it has been approved, provide the owner or operator with a copy of the AMP; - (e) organise a bridging inspection with the aircraft prior maintenance programme; - (f) organise for all maintenance to be carried out by an approved maintenance organisation; - (g) organise for all applicable ADs to be applied; - (h) organise for all defects discovered during scheduled maintenance, airworthiness reviews or reported by the owner to be rectified by an approved maintenance organisation; - (i) coordinate scheduled maintenance, the application of ADs, the replacement of lifelimited parts, and component inspection requirements; - (j) inform the owner each time the aircraft shall be brought to an approved maintenance organisation; - (k) manage all technical records; - (I) archive all technical records; - 3. organise the approval of any modification to the aircraft in accordance with Annex I to Regulation (EU) No 748/2012 (Part-21) before it is embodied; - 4. organise the approval of any repair to the aircraft in accordance with Annex I to Regulation (EU) No 748/2012 (Part-21) before it is carried out; - 5. inform the competent authority of the Member State of registry whenever the aircraft is not presented to the approved maintenance organisation by the owner as requested by the approved organisation; - 6. inform the competent authority of the Member State of registry whenever the present contract is not respected; - 7. ensure that the airworthiness review of the aircraft is carried out when necessary, and ensure that the airworthiness review certificate is issued or a recommendation is sent to the competent authority of the Member State of registry; - 8. send within 10 days a copy of any airworthiness review certificate issued or extended to the competent authority of the Member State of registry; - 9. carry out all occurrence reporting mandated by applicable regulations; - 10. inform the competent authority of the Member State of registry when the contract is denounced by either party.
+- 5. inform the competent authority of the Member State of registry whenever the aircraft is not presented to the approved maintenance organisation by the owner as requested by the approved organisation; - 6. inform the competent authority of the Member State of registry whenever the present contract is not respected; - 7. ensure that the airworthiness review of the aircraft is carried out when necessary, and ensure that the airworthiness review certificate is issued or a recommendation is sent to the competent authority of the Member State of registry; - 8. send within 10 days a copy of any airworthiness review certificate issued or extended to the competent authority of the Member State of registry; - 9. carry out all occurrence reporting mandated by applicable regulations; - 10. inform the competent authority of the Member State of registry when the contract is denounced by either party.